 What is "Jewish Voice for Peace"?
-It is an anti-Semitic hate group that masquerades as a Jewish social justice, peace-promoting organization.
-And the mainstream media has largely covered up for it.
-CAMERA's backgrounder has been expanded and updated to evidence the depths to which the group has sunk in demonstrating its radical anti-Jewish bigotry.
-It now promotes resources for anti-Semitic engagement and classic, anti-Jewish blood libels that inspired so many massacres of Jews over the years.
+It's an anti-Semitic hate group that masquerades as a Jewish peace-promoting organization.
+And much of the mainstream media is concealing its anti-Semitic agenda.
+CAMERA's backgrounder has been expanded and updated with evidence of its dangerous, anti-Jewish actions.
+The group justifies Jewish bloodshed and agitates against the right of Jews to defend themselves while promoting resources for anti-Semitic engagement and classic, anti-Jewish blood libels.

 A recent Washington Post article is replete with errors, both of omission and co-mission.
 The Post parrots anti-Israel propaganda and fails to provide readers with essential background and history.